Sk-Bhardwaj24/Sk-Bhardwaj24/README.md

 Hi there!
 I'm Saurabh Kumar Bhardwaj
--Though I am pursuing Electrical Engineering, I aspire to work as a programmer.
+-Though I am pursuing Electrical Engineering, I am aspire to work as a programmer.
 - I’m currently learning Full Stack Web developement at Masai School.
 - I’m looking forward to join a reputed startup to enhance my skills more.